korotashv/CISC-121-Project/README.md

 ### Algorithm Design
-Input → user enters playlist data and chooses a sorting key Process → the program validates the data, runs Merge Sort, and records each step Output → the app displays the sorted playlist and a step-by-step explanation of the sorting process. quiz is also provided.
+Input → user enters playlist data and chooses a sorting key Process → the program validates the data, runs Merge Sort, and records each step Output → the app displays the sorted playlist and a step-by-step explanation of the sorting process.
+A quiz is also provided.

 ## Flowchart
 ![App Screenshot](CISCFINAL.png)